aasthajha98/Data_Viz_Final_Project/README.md

 of the comments left by the respondents.
 This were the steps and general ideas taken in the dashboard:

 ### Data Cleaning
 After obtaining the data, the first necessary step was to clean the data.
-Some variables had values that were impossible, like negative values in the Age column, that were updated to NA values.
+Some variables had values that were impossible, like negative values in the Age column or values above 200 and below 17, that were updated to NA values.
 Additionally, the gender variable appeared to be a text entry column rather than a selection, so there are many different values with spelling errors and different capitalizations that had to be updated to accurately reflect gender groupings.

 Furthermore, there were some variables with missing values that had to be treated.